alibaba/tengine/docs/modules/ngx_http_upstream_dynamic.md

 Description
 ===========

-* This module provides the functionality to resolve domain names into IP address in an upstream at run-time.
+* This module provides the functionality to resolve domain names into IP addresses in an upstream at run-time.

 Examples
 ========